serodriguez68/rails-antipatterns/chapter_3_views.md

 # Chapter 3 - Views

+## 3.1 Anti-Pattern: PHPitis

-# 3.1 General Problem: Not using the available View Methods that come with Rails (and hand-rolling the solutions)
+### 3.1.1 General Problem: Not using the available View Methods that come with Rails (and hand-rolling the solutions)

 Rails provides a solution to many of the common patterns that are used in views.